carbonplan/research/articles/protocol-review-survey/index.md

       ],
       [
         {
-          main: "Do you think independent protocol review has a role to play in supporting your organization's CDR activities?",
+          main: 'Do you think independent protocol review has a role to play in supporting your organization’s CDR activities?',
           subtext:
-            'E.g. selling CDR credits, buying CDR credits, investing in CDR companies, advocating for effective CDR policy, etc.', },
+            'E.g., selling CDR credits, buying CDR credits, investing in CDR companies, advocating for effective CDR policy, etc.', },
         '22',
         '3',